Current lab members, potential new members, former lab members, visitors and a few lab pics

 I welcome interested postdocs, and undergraduate and postgraduate students to contact me about potential research projects.
 I have a number of ideas regarding projects, but welcome – and encourage – other ideas.
 If interested, please email me with your CV and a brief statement of your interests, background and why you’d like to work with me.

-For PhD students: good starting points for information (including about funding) can be found here and here.
-Funding for PhD students is also available through the London NERC DTP and LISS DTP.
-If you have identified a project topic and potential funding source/s, please get in touch to discuss (jane.catford[at]kcl.ac.uk).
+For MPhil and PhD students: the best starting point for information (including eligibility and application dates) can be found here.
+Information about scholarships can be found here, though other sources are available elsewhere.
+If you have identified a project topic and potential funding source/s, please get in touch to discuss (jane.catford[at]anu.edu.au).

-For postdocs: fellowship funding is available through Marie Skłodowska-Curie, The Royal Society and NERC, but their are other avenues for postdoc funding, e.g. via named positions on standard research grants of which there are many sources.
-If you have identified a project topic and potential funding source/s, please get in touch to discuss (jane.catford[at]kcl.ac.uk).
+For postdocs: fellowship funding is available through the Australian Research Council (here and here), Marie Skłodowska-Curie, The Royal Society and NERC, but their are other avenues for postdoc funding, e.g. via named positions on standard research grants of which there are various sources.
+If you have identified a project topic and potential funding source/s, please get in touch to discuss (jane.catford[at]anu.edu.au).

 Former lab members